excellarateinc/voyage-api-dotnet/readme_docs/DEVELOPMENT.md

    - Expand the "Application Development Features" node.
    - Check the "ASP.NET 4.6" checkbox.
    - Click "OK".
-5. Add the launchpad application to IIS
+5. Add the voyage application to IIS
    - Click the start button, and search for "inetmgr".
 Open the IIS Manager application.
    - Expand the root node, right click on "Sites" and select "Add Website".
-   - Enter "Launchpad" as the Site name and point the physical path to the full path of the Launchpad.Web folder.
-(Example: C:\Source\launchpad-dotnet-api\Launchpad.Web)
+   - Enter "Voyage" as the Site name and point the physical path to the full path of the Voyage.Web folder.
+(Example: C:\Source\voyage-dotnet-api\Voyage.Web)
    - Change port 80 to 52431.
    - Click OK
    - Click "Application Pools" from the left nav.
-   - Right click the "Launchpad" application pool and select "Advanced Settings...".
+   - Right click the "Voyage" application pool and select "Advanced Settings...".
    - Ensure the .NET CLR Version is v4.0.
    - Under the "Process Model" section, click the bolded word "ApplicationPoolIdentity", then click the "..." button.
    - Click "Custom account" and click "Set"